MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Compute Providers FAQ.md

 ### What penalties are in place for bad actors?
 Bad actor penalties are currently constrained to degraded reputation scores.

-### How much can I earn as a Compute provider?
-Depends on what types of models you offer and how many concurrent sessions your hardware can serve.

 ### Will the launch of the Compute mainnet lead to a large influx of tokens into the market and a possible dump?
 No, that won't happen.
 Since the budget is 1% of the previous day's Сompute contract balance.